 In devices with more than one MSSP module, it is very important to pay close attention to SSPxCON register names.
-SSP1CON1 and SSP1CON2 control different operational aspects of the same SSP1CON1 while module. and SSP2CON1 control the same features for two different modules.
+SSP1CON1 and SSP1CON2 control different operational aspects of the same module, while SSP1CON1 and SSP2CON1 control the same features for two different modules.